-Blood is a special connective tissue consisting of a fluid matrix, plasma, and formed elements.
+Blood is a connective tissue which is composed of a fluid matrix (plasma) and formed elements.

-Plasma is a straw coloured, viscous fluid constituting nearly 55 per cent of the blood.
-90-92 per cent of plasma is water and proteins contribute 6-8 per cent of it.
-Fibrinogen, globulins and albumins are the major proteins.
-Fibrinogens are needed for clotting or coagulation of blood.
-Globulins primarily are involved in defense mechanisms of the body and the albumins help in osmotic balance.
-Plasma also contains small amounts of minerals like Na+, Ca+ +, Mg+ +, HCO3–, Cl–, etc. Glucose, amino acids, lipids, etc., are also present in the plasma as they are always in transit in the body.
-Factors for coagulation or clotting of blood are also present in the plasma in an inactive form.
+Plasma is a straw-coloured and viscous fluid.
+Plasma constitutes about 55% of the blood.
+About 90% of plasma is water and about 6-8% is composed of proteins.
+The major plasma proteins are; fibrinogen, globulins and albumins.
+Fibrinogen play important role in blood coagulation.
+Globulins are mainly involved in defense mechanism and albumins help in osmotic balance.
+Small amounts of minerals; like Na+, Ca+ +, Mg+ +, HCO3– and Cl–; are also present in plasma.
+Plasma also contains glucose, amino acids, lipids, etc. because these substances are always in transit in the body.
+Factors for clotting of blood are present in the plasma in an inactive form.
 Plasma without the clotting factors is called serum.

 There are two main categories of WBCs:

-• Basophils secrete histamine, serotonin, heparin, etc., and are involved in inflammatory reactions.
+- Basophils: Basophils secrete histamine, serotonin, heparin, etc. They are involved in inflammatory reactions.

-• Eosinophils (2-3 per cent) resist infections and are also associated with allergic reactions.
+- Eosinophils: Eosinophils comprise 2-3% of WBCs.
+These resist infections and are also associated with allergic reactions.

-• Lymphocytes (20-25 per cent) are of two major types – ‘B’ and ‘T’ forms.
-Both B and T lymphocytes are responsible for immune responses of the body.
+- Lymphocytes: Lymphocytes comprise about 20-25% of WBCs.
+There are two major types of lymphocytes, viz.
+B and T types.
+Both the types are responsible for immune responses of the body.

 Two such groupings – the ABO and Rh – are widely used all over the world.

-ABO grouping is based on the presence or absence of two surface antigens (chemicals that can induce immune response) on the RBCs namely A and B. Similarly, the plasma of different individuals contain two natural antibodies (proteins produced in response to antigens).
+ABO grouping is based on the presence of absence of two surface antigens on the RBCs, viz.
+A and B. Antigens are chemicals which can induce immune response.
+The plasma also contains two natural antibodies.
+Antibodies are proteins produced in response to antigens.

-Importance of Blood Group: During blood transfusion, any blood cannot be used; the blood of a donor has to be carefully matched with the blood of a recipient before any blood transfusion to avoid severe problems of clumping (destruction of RBC).
+Importance of Blood Group: During blood transfusion, the donor blood needs to be carefully matched with the blood of a recipient.
+Transfusion of unmatched blood can lead to severe problems of clumping, i.e. destruction of RBC.

-Another antigen, the Rh antigen similar to one present in Rhesus monkeys (hence Rh), is also observed on the surface of RBCs of majority (nearly 80 per cent) of humans.
-Such individuals are called Rh positive (Rh +ve) and those in whom this antigen is absent are called Rh negative (Rh –ve).
+The Rh antigen is similar to one present in Rhesus monkeys.
+It is also observed on the surface of RBCs of majority (nearly 80%) humans.
+Such individuals are called Rh positive (Rh +ve).
+A person without Rh antigen is called Rh negative (Rh –ve).

 Significance of Rh Group: An Rh -ve person, if exposed to Rh +ve blood, will form specific antibodies against the Rh antigens.
-Therefore, Rh group should also be matched before transfusions.
+Hence, Rh group should also be matched before transfusions.

-Rh Incompatibility of Foetus and Mother: A special case of Rh incompatibility (mismatching) has been observed between the Rh –ve blood of a pregnant mother with Rh +ve blood of the foetus.
-Rh antigens of the foetus do not get exposed to the Rh –ve blood of the mother in the first pregnancy as the two bloods are well separated by the placenta.
-However, during the delivery of the first child, there is a possibility of exposure of the maternal blood to small amounts of the Rh +ve blood from the foetus.
-In such cases, the mother starts preparing antibodies against Rh in her blood.
-In case of her subsequent pregnancies, the Rh antibodies from the mother (Rh –ve) can leak into the blood of the foetus (Rh +ve) and destroy the foetal RBCs.
-This could be fatal to the foetus or could cause severe anaemia and jaundice to the baby.
+Rh Incompatibility of Foetus and Mother: A special case of Rh incompatibility is observed between the Rh –ve blood of a pregnant mother with Rh +ve blood of the foetus.
+Rh antigens of the foetus do not get exposed to the Rh –ve blood of the mother in the first pregnancy because the two bloods are well separated by the placenta.
+But during the delivery of the first child, there is a possibility of exposure of the maternal blood to small amounts of Rh +ve blood from the foetus.
+In such an eventuality, the mother starts preparing antibodies against Rh in her blood.
+In case of her becoming pregnant again, the Rh antibodies from the mother (Rh –ve) can leak into the blood of the foetus (Rh +ve) and destroy the foetal RBCs.
+This can prove fatal to the foetus or can cause severe anemia and jaundice to the baby.
 This condition is called erythroblastosis foetalis.
 This can be avoided by administering anti-Rh antibodies to the mother immediately after the delivery of the first child.

 Coagulation of Blood

-Hemophilia: The clotting disorder which prevents blood from clotting is called haemophilia.
-The person suffering from haemophilia is always at a risk of excessive blood loss in case of injury.
-The blood loss can prove fatal.
+Haemophilia: Haemophilia is a clotting disorder which prevents blood clotting.
+A person suffering from haemophilia is always at a risk of excessive blood loss in case of injury.

 LYMPH (TISSUE FLUID)